Our Team

 Most recently, Tony spent 5 years at Outward Bound Canada, where he served as the Director of Innovation and Program Development for their Community Programs.
 In this role he liaised with Indigenous communities in eastern James Bay and the Territories to design expeditionary programs for their youth, supervised Asset Building expeditions for at-risk youth and served as their Instructor Trainer.

 Tony has spent time honing his skills in the wilderness, war zones, lecture halls, classrooms and boardrooms.
 He is a deeply experienced Instructor and Trainer as well as being an engaging public speaker, workshop presenter and storyteller.
 As well as being the CEO here at Leaders of the Day, Tony is currently the Board Chair for the Canadian Adventure Therapy Advisory Committee and is a frequent Guest Lecturer at many Canadian Colleges and Universities.
-He lives with his family in the rolling hills of the Almaguin Highlands.
+He lives with his 2 sons in the rolling hills of the Almaguin Highlands.